rafaopz/rafaopz/README.md

 <p>

 <div align="center">
-  Hello there 👋 Thank you for taking the time to view my GitHub Profile 😄
+  Hello there 👋 Thank you for taking the time to view my GitHub profile 😄
 </div>
 </p>